The service description files for Dinit each describe a

 - Specifies the working directory for this service.
 For a scripted service,

 this affects both the start command and the stop command.
-The value is
+The default is

 - run-as =